nikolayhg/notes/mindtools.md

 ## Pomodoro Technique

 * focuses on working in short, intensely focused bursts, and then giving yourself a brief break to recover and start over.

+## Parkinson's Law

+* "work expands so as to fill the time available for its completion"
+* Reduce Time to Increase Output

 ## Others